c0dejump/HawkScan/README.md

     - Let's debug certificate subdomains results
     - Display the current bypass number during scan ("CB:")
     - Easter egg for xmas :)
+    - Option -nfs (not first step) to pass the first recon steps
+    - Google CSE before scan
 *(for more details go on CHANGELOG.md)*

 # Installation